<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 devices into interstate commerce with the intent to defraud.
 Both SHARMA

-and PATEL pleaded guilty pursuant to plea agreements and are cooperating in
+and PATEL pleaded guilty pursuant to plea agreements and are cooperating

 this ongoing investigation.